blake122096/gpm-eventvwr/README.md

   <img src="https://github.com/user-attachments/assets/2a82e323-69d5-45ca-b389-c93936e1a4a6" height="80%" width="80%" alt="account lockout banner"/>
 </p>
 <p>
-We can try and unlock this account as an admin.
-Go back to DC-1 as an admin user and go Active Directory Users and Computers.
-It may be hard to find exactly which user was locked out, so an easy way to find them is by right-clicking on mydomain.com -> Find...
+Let's unlock the account:

+    Log in to the domain controller (DC-1) as an administrator.
+    Open Active Directory Users and Computers.
+    If you can't easily find the locked user, right-click on mydomain.com and select "Find..." to search for the user.
+    Once you've located the user, right-click on their account and select "Unlock Account."
 </p>
 <br />
 <p>
   <img src="https://github.com/user-attachments/assets/395190cc-0168-4744-b1af-a6a2dca191f5" height="80%" width="80%" alt="find locked out user"/>
 </p>
 <p>
-Now once we access their account, you check the unlock account box and hit OK.
-This will unlock the user's account and allow them to sign in again.
-We can also reset a user's account from the find menu as well.
-  Simply right-click on the user's name and click on Reset password.
-This will also us to unlock the account at the same time if we haven't done so already.
+Unlock the user's account by checking the "Unlock account" box in their account properties.
+You can also reset their password (and unlock the account) by right-clicking the user and selecting "Reset password."
 </p>
 <br />
 <p>